ksagala/azure-test-drive/load_balancing.md

 ### Test Drive Description

 The KEMP Azure Test Drive will walk you through the initial setup of a KEMP Virtual LoadMaster.
-You will configure a the LoadMaster to send traffic to two web-server replicas as well as KEMP’s Edge Security Pack (ESP) which provides security and pre-authentication access to the backend web services.
+You will configure a LoadMaster to send traffic to two web-server replicas as well as KEMP’s Edge Security Pack (ESP) which provides security and pre-authentication access to the backend web services.

 ## Test Drive: Getting Started

 ### Licensing and accessing the LoadMaster

-Once the Test Drive deployment completes use the provided URL, Username, and Password to access the LoadMaster.
+Once the Test Drive deployment completes use the provided URL Username and Password to access the LoadMaster.

-1. Enter the provided URL into your browser. **You must use TCP Port 8443 to access the LoadMaster Web User Interface (WUI).**
+Enter the provided URL into your browser. **You must use TCP Port 8443 to access the LoadMaster Web User Interface (WUI).**

 *Example: https://vlmhoeeei2eds2boe.eastus.cloudapp.azure.com:8443*